LexisNexis

-LexisNexis is an American data analytics company headquartered in New York, New York.
+LexisNexis is an American data analytics company headquartered in New York.
 Its products are various databases that are accessed through online portals, including portals for computer-assisted legal research (CALR), newspaper search, and consumer information.
 During the 1970s, LexisNexis began to make legal and journalistic documents more accessible electronically.
 As of 2006, the company had the world's largest electronic database for legal and public-records–related information.
 The company is a subsidiary of RELX.